newrelic/sidecar/README.md

 between peer nodes on an intermittent basis.
 This allows for any missed messages to propagate, and helps keep state consistent across the cluster.

-Bosun hosts join a cluster by having a set of cluster seed hosts passed to them on the command line at startup.
+Sidecar hosts join a cluster by having a set of cluster seed hosts passed to them on the command line at startup.
 Once in a cluster, the first thing a host does is merge the state directly from another host.
 This is a big JSON blob that is delivered over a TCP session directly between the hosts.